EchoXen Review: Does It Work? 90-Day Results

 The Game Changer: Cervical Spine Voodoo

-- Saw a chiropractor specializing in upper cervical adjustments
+• Saw a chiropractor (upper cervical specialist)

-- Did daily “chin tucks” (imagine giving yourself a double chin)
+• Did daily “chin tucks”

-The Shock: After two adjustments, my tinnitus dipped noticeably during quiet moments.
+After two adjustments, my tinnitus dipped noticeably during quiet moments.
 Not gone—but quieter, like a faucet drip instead of a fire alarm.

 The Final Verdict (After 90 Days)

-EchoXen’s Role:
+EchoXen’s Role

-- ✔️ Made the ringing feel less “urgent”
+• Made ringing feel less “urgent”

-- ❌ Didn’t eliminate it
+• Didn’t eliminate it

-- Cervical adjustments: Biggest surprise win
+1. Cervical adjustments: Biggest surprise win.

 Would I Do It Again?